dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 ```dhall
 ∀(r : Type) → ∀(frr : F r → r) → C → r
 ```

+In practice, it is easier to use a value of type `C` directly as a `fold` function.
+We will see an example of that usage shortly.

 ### The `build` function